Regulations Governing the Payment of Fees 2014/15

 4. Payment : Students who may have difficulties in paying their fees are advised to contact the NUI Galway Student Services Office at your earliest convenience.

-5. Late Payment Penalty: Unless otherwise agreed in writing with the Fees Office, a late payment penalty of €200 applies in cases where fees payable by the student are paid after 30/10/2013.
-A further €200 penalty is payable if the second instalment (if applicable) of fees is not paid by 31/01/2014.
+5. Late Payment Penalty: Unless otherwise agreed in writing with the Fees Office, a late payment penalty of €200 applies in cases where fees payable by the student are paid after 31/10/2014.
+A further €200 penalty is payable if the second instalment (if applicable) of fees is not paid by 31/01/2015.
 Cumulative penalty €400.
+Please note exam results will be held if student records have an outstanding fee balance (including penalties).
+Progression to the next year of study will not be permitted.
+Conferring will not take place and access to transcripts will be blocked.

 7. Scholarship / Grant Holders and those claiming “free fees” (Full time Under Graduate EU Students) who register as scholarship/grant holders or who claim eligibility for ’free fees’ and are subsequently deemed ineligible, may be liable for a penalty of €200.
 Where a doubt exists, students are advised to pay the first instalment of fees, which, if appropriate, will be refunded on receipt by the University of the scholarship, grant or “free fees” payment.